scbirlab/nf-promotermap/README.md

 1. Downloads reference genome and annotations from NCBI
 2. Trims adapter sequences from Illumina reads using `cutadapt`
 3. Aligns to reference genome using either `bowtie2` or `minimap2`
+4. Plot gene start coverage with `deeptools`.
-4. Call peaks across all samples with `MACS3`.
+5. Call peaks across all samples with `MACS3`.
+6. Annotate peaks with nearest genes.
+7. Generate FASTA of peak sequences.
+8. Calculate coverage of each peak for each bin.

 ### Work in progress

-1. Annotate peaks with nearest genes.
-2. Generate FASTA of peak sequences.
-3. Calculate coverage of each peak for each sample and variance across samples.
+- [ ] Calculate coverage variance across bins.
-4. Calculate per-base coverage within each peak for each sample and mean and variance across samples.
+- [ ] Calculate per-base coverage within each peak for each bins and mean and variance across bins.
-5. Identify elements associated with strength and variance.
+- [ ] Identify elements associated with strength and variance.
-6. Identify common sequence motifs in those elements.
+- [ ] Identify common sequence motifs in those elements.

 ### Other steps